chtz/interpreter-ij/README.md

 ### Sample: Transpile IJ Code to Golang

 Transpile the sample script to Golang sources, build the Golang sources and run the created binary.
-This requires you to have Go installed and the ```go``` executable in your path.
+This requires you to have Go installed and the ```go``` executable in your path, as well as Docker installed with the ```docker``` executable in your path and the Docker daemon running.

 ```bash
 ./compile.sh sample.s sample